Header 3

 goMDsmallbiz.maryland.gov.

-our social media channels.
+We continually share information curated specifically for small, minority, women, and veteran-owned businesses on our social media channels.
 We'll inspire you with our #MotivationMonday series and connect you to a broad range of small business resources, events, and training programs.
-Please join our social media community and follow us today.
+Please join our social media community and follow us on Facebook, LinkedIn, and X

-Leave No One Behind - As a unit of the Executive Department, the Governor's Office of Small, Minority & Women Business Affairs connects members of the small, minority, women, and veteran business communities to greater economic opportunities.
+Leave No One Behind!
+As a unit of the Executive Department, the Governor's Office of Small, Minority & Women Business Affairs connects members of the small, minority, women, and veteran business communities to greater economic opportunities.
 Learn more by visiting our website at goMDsmallbiz.maryland.gov and connect with us on FacebookLinkedIn, and X (formerly Twitter).

 FORBES: Entrepreneurship is Core to Civil Rights: A Conversation With National Urban League President And CEO Marc H. Morial